Sitemap

 Expressionism

 Expressionist painters focus on themselves, and less on the subject.
-Many of these artists grew up witnessing the effects of modern warfare and the destruction of their homeland.
+Many of the artists witnessed first hand the effects of modern warfare and the destruction of their homeland.
+Georges Rouault stated "Anyone can revolt.
+It is more difficult silently to obey our own inner promptings, and to spend our lives finding sincere and fitting means of expression for our temperament and our gifts."

 Expressionist art was conceived in opposition of Impressionism.
 The Expressionist craved emotional drama, pure color and innovation.
 Max Beckmann asserted "Art is creative for the sake of realization, not for amusement: for transfiguration, not for the sake of play.
 It is the quest of our self that drives us along the eternal and never-ending journey we must all make."
 Expressionist painters look inward at their own emotions, and less on the outside world.
 Painters of the Expressionist generation grew up on the battlefield, witnessing wartime atrocities and returning to war ravaged countries.

-George Grosz, Ernst Ludwig Kirchner, Emil Nolde and Oskar Kokoschka dominated the art scene with powerful, emotional work based on the human struggle and futility of war.
+Egon Schiele, George Grosz, Ernst Ludwig Kirchner, Emil Nolde and Oskar Kokoschka dominated the art scene with powerful, emotional work based on the human struggle and futility of war.
 Their art-work was born in a world of confusion and social collapse.
+Egon Schiele wrote "I must see new things and investigate them.
+I want to taste dark water and see crackling trees and wild winds."

 The Greatest Expressionist Painters of All Time